Marine boilers information

 Schulz steam boilers Schulz boiler has three water drums at the bottom; connected to the steam drum by means of bended tubes that discharge below the water level in the steam drum

-Scotch steam boilers with one to four furnaces
+Scotch marine boilers with one to four furnaces

 Steam generators, once through boilers The steam generator is a mono tube flash boiler.
 "Once through boiler" means that the feedwater enters into one end of a heated tube and steam exits from the other end